nikhilrstg18/blogger/content/posts/2022-09-12/index.md

 ![Chrome dev - console](./media/jre-16.png)

-❓ *Why would anyone would like to block their application?*
+❓ *Why would anyone like to block their application?*

-❓ *So don’t you think, synchronous behavior of JS makes it less popular?*
+❓ *So don’t you think, the synchronous behavior of JS makes it less popular?*

-Most of the time you won't be directly accessing of using JS Engine (which is synchronous).
+Most of the time you won't be directly accessing or using JS Engine (which is synchronous).
 We need to introduce the idea of async code.
 It's not only the JS engine executing our code but the JS Runtime (NodeJS implements something similar) which beyond just JS Engine